 Yes—fruit provides fast energy and pairs well with protein for longer sessions.

-This article is for educational purposes only and is not medical advice.
-Always consult a qualified healthcare professional before making changes to your nutrition or training.
+Medical Disclaimer: This article is for educational and informational purposes only and does not constitute medical advice.
+Always consult a physician or certified fitness professional before beginning a new exercise program, especially if you have pre-existing conditions.